awsdocs/aws-glue-developer-guide/doc_source/schema-registry-integrations.md

 Let's assume you are writing data to an Apache Kafka topic, and you can follow these steps to get started\.

-1. Create an Amazon MSK or Apache Kafka cluster with at least one topic\.
-If creating an Amazon MSK cluster, you can use the AWS management console\.
-Follow these instructions: https://docs\.aws\.amazon\.com/msk/latest/developerguide/getting\-started\.html\.
+1. Create an Amazon Managed Streaming for Apache Kafka \(Amazon MSK\) or Apache Kafka cluster with at least one topic\.
+If creating an Amazon MSK cluster, you can use the AWS Management Console\.
+Follow these instructions: [Getting Started Using Amazon MSK](https://docs.aws.amazon.com/msk/latest/developerguide/getting-started.html) in the *Amazon Managed Streaming for Apache Kafka Developer Guide*\.

 1. Follow the [Installing SerDe Libraries](schema-registry-gs.md#schema-registry-gs-serde) step above\.